uptechteam/fe-cookbook/auth/aws-cognito.md

 ### Add authentication to the project(automaticaly creates User Pool)

 1. Run `amplify add auth`.
-2. Choose preffered authentication method(you can change it afterwards by CLI or through AWS Console).
+2. Choose preferred authentication method(you can change it afterwards by CLI or through AWS Console).
 3. Run `amplify push`.
 4. You have file *aws-exports.js*